brandtkeller/personal-blog/content/posts/homelab/week-of-fauxpilot.md

 I can be creating something entirely unique and it still can interpret the code and understand what needs to come next and using the right language.

-After writing some new structs for a project I am working on - it's picking up on common fields and with zero prompting is making the suggestion:
+After writing some new structs for a project I am working on - it's picking up on common fields, and with zero prompting, is making the suggestion:

 ![](/images/fauxpilot-in-action-2.png)

-Even now as I typw this blog - FauxPilot is suggesting what I might be writing next.
+Even now as I type this blog - FauxPilot is suggesting what I might be writing next.

 ## Deployment